LiteObject/deep-search-with-agents/README.md

 - **Graceful Fallbacks**: Continues working when external services are unavailable
 - **Analytics**: Performance metrics and source overlap analysis
 - **Optimized Parsing**: Efficient content extraction and processing

-## Contributing

-We welcome contributions!
-Here's how to get started:

-1. **Fork the repository**
-2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
-3. **Add tests** for new functionality
-4. **Ensure code quality**: Run pylint and maintain 10.00/10 scores
-5. **Update documentation** as needed
-6. **Submit a pull request**

-### Contribution Guidelines
-- Follow existing code style and patterns
-- Add comprehensive docstrings and type hints
-- Include error handling and logging
-- Write tests for new functionality
-- Update README if adding new features

 ## License